syncfusion-content/wpf-docs/wpf/SfChart/Series.md

 ![](Series_images/Close.png)

- In the above screenshot, the second segment’s close value is greater than the first segment’s close value and therefore the stroke color is filled with bull fill color.
+ In the above screenshot, the second segment’s close value is greater than the first segment’s close value.
+So, the stroke color is filled with bull fill color.

 **Comparing the high values**